 - Hotel reservation printout.
 If you booked a hotel to stay at the night before your hospital visit, you should bring the reservation confirmation to make sure things go smoothly when you check-in.

-Nice things to bring:
+Nice things to bring

 I’ll be honest, I didn’t expect that the anesthetics I was given would affect me as much as they did.
 I was extremely drowsy for WEEKS after my ileostomy, so my 6-day stay was mostly spent sleeping.
-Depending on how you react to the meds you are given (and what pain level you are at), you might want to bring somethings to pass the time in the hospital.
+Depending on how you react to the meds you are given (and what pain level you are at), you might want to bring something to pass the time in the hospital.

 - Books/magazines.
 If you enjoy reading, there’s no better time than the quiet time you get in the hospital.